Theophilus005/CyberSecurityDemo/home.md

 # Introduction - Description of the attack

 In this demo, I demonstrate a stack-based attack known as stack smashing.
+The main objective of the attacker is usually to change the control flow of the program, allowing the attacker to execute arbitrary code on the target system.
 My goal was to overflow the buffer and overwrite the return address on the stack so that, when the vulnerable function returned, the execution would jump to my injected shellcode.
 The shellcode was designed to launch a shell (/bin/sh).
 If successful, this would give me arbitrary command execution from within the vulnerable program, simulating how attackers exploit memory vulnerabilities to gain control over a system.
 I generated a simple C program containing a function that defines a fixed-size buffer on the stack.
 This function uses the unsafe gets() function to read user input, which doesn’t perform any bounds checking.
 As a result, when I supplied more input than the buffer can hold, I was able to overwrite adjacent memory on the stack, including the saved return address of the function.

 However, the exploit was not successful.
 Despite trying multiple payload offsets and carefully analyzing the stack, I was not able to reliably determine the exact memory address to overwrite the return address with.
 The program consistently crashed due to segmentation faults, likely because of inaccurate address targeting.